UserArnab/easysequencing/README.md

 You can choose between sequences with or without (german) stopwords and define the minimum length of the matching sequences that should be returned.

-The program was used in a case study of a coalition between the german Greens and the SPD, and referenced in the doctoral thesis of Niko Switek "Bündnis 90/Die Grünen.
+The program was used within a case study of a coalition between the german Greens and the SPD in Hessen, and is referenced in the doctoral thesis of Niko Switek "Bündnis 90/Die Grünen.
 Koalitionsentscheidungen in den Ländern.",
 @see http://nrwschool.de/2015/09/10/neuerscheinung-dr-niko-switek-buendnis-90die-gruenen-koalitionsentscheidungen-in-den-laendern/